Skip to main content

 • If the bleeding doesn’t stop, reposition the tourniquet and tighten.

 • Wherever possible record the date and time on the tourniquet, if using a triage system also record this data.
-When handing over patient this should be communicated to ensure effective management.
+When handing over a patient this should be communicated to ensure effective management.

 As medical equipment has advanced over the years, tourniquets have also evolved to make it easier and faster for medical professionals to apply them to patients.
 To make it simpler to decide which tourniquet is the best fit to carry in your medical bag, we have listed the key points about the most popular tourniquet choices below.